Swan Lake (Bourne): Act I

 In the prologue, the Prince, as a child, is awakened by a nightmare of a swan.
-The Prince's mother comes in to comfort him, but becoming nervous by the situation's intimacy, leaves.
+The Prince's mother enters to comfort him, but leaves after becoming nervous by the situation's intimacy.

 Scene 1 opens with the Prince being prepared for a day of official duties by chambermaids and valets.

 In Scene 2, arrayed in his full dress uniform, the Prince becomes bored by a boat christening, a ribbon cutting, and other official tasks.
 His mother prods him to keep up appearances, even as she devotes more attention to the soldiers than she does to him.
 During this scene, there is a transition from the child actor playing the young Prince to the identically-dressed adult dancer who portrays the grown Prince.
 This now-adult Prince is introduced to a girl called "the Girlfriend".
 Although the girl seems foisted on him by von Rothbart, the Private Secretary, (Note: Named as such in the DVD synopsis, thus identifying him with the sorcerer in the original scenario.) the Prince prefers her to his duty-bound life.

 In Scene 3, the Queen, one of her admiring soldiers, the Private Secretary, the Prince, and the Girlfriend all appear in a theatre box, where they watch a ballet that is staged for the actual audience as well as for the characters.
 The ballet's backdrop (from a design for Castle Falkenstein by Christian Jank), ornate costumes, and acting parody the romantic ballets of which the original Swan Lake was an example.
 The Girlfriend's responses to the dance as well as her eventual dropping her purse from the royal box annoy the Queen and von Rothbart.

 Scene 4 finds the Prince drinking in his private chambers in front of a mirror, to his mother's shock.
 A nearly violent pas de deux ensues in which he pleads for her attention and love, while she rebukes him.

 The Prince then goes into the streets and into the Swank Bar, a 1970s-style disco, in Scenes Five and Six.
 Here is where the choreography veers from classical ballet, with jazz forms and modern dance dominating.
 The Prince gets into a fight with sailors at the bar, and he is thrown out into the street.
 In Scene Seven, he sees the Girlfriend being paid off by von Rothbart, and he is totally shattered to discover that the only person who appeared to love him is a fake.
 This increases his desperation and he vows to kill himself.

 While sitting in the street at the end of Scene Seven the Prince imagines a group of swans flying towards him but the vision disappears.
 It is the first flash of the Prince's descent into mental turmoil.